 The SRM Training System was the first power meter for road cyclists on the market.
-SRM uses a special crank system which measures the workload you apply.
+SRM uses a unique crank system that measures the workload you apply.
 Thus, it is a direct measurement of the workload.
-That makes a lot more sense than the indirect methods used by e.g. Ibike Pro.
+That makes a lot more sense than the indirect methods, e.g. Ibike Pro.

 Several years of experience

-I think that SRM has a huge advantage against the new generation of power meters like PowerTap.
-These cranks are really good, comparable with stiffness from the best cranks on the market (though they are slightly heavier).
-A crank is a part of the bike so there is no problem when you e.g. want to put on your new carbon wheels for a special race.
+SRM has a considerable advantage against the new generation of power meters like PowerTap.
+These cranks are reasonable, comparable with stiffness from the best cranks on the market (though they are slightly heavier).
+A crank is a part of the bike, so there is no problem when you, e.g. want to put on your new carbon wheels for a particular race.
 The SRM is still there and works properly.